-If you use these configuration files, then there is no need for other initialization in GnuTLS, except for the PIN and token functions (see next section).
+If you use these configuration files, then there is no need for other initialization in GnuTLS, except for the PIN and token callbacks (see next section).
 In several cases, however, it is desirable to limit badly behaving modules (e.g., modules that add an unacceptable delay on initialization) to single applications.
 That can be done using the "enable-in:" option followed by the base name of applications that this module should be used.

-In all cases, you can also manually initialize the PKCS #11 subsystem if the default settings are not desirable.
-To completely disable PKCS #11 support you need to call [gnutls\pkcs11\init], page 470 with the flag GNUTLS\PKCS11\FLAG\MANUAL prior to [gnutls\global\init], page 301.
+It is also possible to manually initialize the PKCS #11 subsystem if the default settings are not desirable.
+To completely disable PKCS #11 support you need to call [gnutls\pkcs11\init], page 569 with the flag GNUTLS\PKCS11\FLAG\MANUAL prior to [gnutls\global\init], page 347.